gckirchoff/peer-to-public/src/lib/content/posts/the-danger-of-underestimating-delayed-onset-diseases.md

 A final point to express how poor a decision it is to wait for observational data to tell how much of a problem this is is that once we have visible data to prove that Covid-19 leads to cancer more often than we would like, it is far too late for far too many.
 We may only be just starting at that point.

 <CancerForecast />

+## Methodology

+This model forecasts how the incidence and prevalence of a hypothetical syndrome could increase over time due to yearly exposure to a hypothetical infectious agent (IA), which imposes varying levels of risk of developing the aforementioned syndrome, normally distributed around a configurable delayed onset time.

+For the purpose of illustration, a default of 18M was chosen for the baseline incidence of the syndrome based on data from the [World Cancer Research Fund International](https://www.wcrf.org/cancer-trends/worldwide-cancer-data/).
+All individuals within the population - everyone on Earth in this case - are assumed to be infected with the IA exactly once per year, with all infections binned to the last day of the year.
+The extra cases of the syndrome due to the infections that occured within a given year are calculated based on the formula baseline_*incidence X (1 - hazard_ratio)*.
+This total sum is normally distributed around a date in the future determined by the configurable year delay input.
+Each of these latency distributions is summed with each other to produce the aggregate curve of increased incidence of the syndrome.

+The model has two different methods for halting the creation of latency distributions that simulate different reasons of enacting complete eradication of the IA.
+The first method is based on a configurable panic threshold in which the population stops transmission of the IA based on a response to the heightened level of the syndrome.
+The second method is simpler and allows for a date to be selected for when instantaneous eradication of the IA occurs.